-Remote Host/Port/Path - For remote cameras use these fields to enter the full URL of the camera.
-Basically if your camera is at http://camserver.home.net:8192/cameras/camera1.jpg then these fields will be camserver.home.net, 8192 and /cameras/camera1.jopg respectively.
+Remote Host/Port/Path - Use these fields to enter the full URL of the camera.
+Basically if your camera is at http://camserver.home.net:8192/cameras/camera1.jpg then these fields will be camserver.home.net, 8192 and /cameras/camera1.jpg respectively.
 Leave the port at 80 if there is no special port required.
-If you require authentication to access your camera then add this onto the host name in the form <username>:com
+If you require authentication to access your camera then add this onto the host name in the form <username>:<password>@<hostname>.com.
+This will usually be 24 bit colour even if the image looks black and white.